FAQ

 Q: Who should I contact if I have a question or problem?

-Contact your instructor first but you can always contact Stewart Varner via email at svarner@upenn.edu
+Contact your instructor for all course related questions but you can always contact Stewart Varner via email at svarner@upenn.edu

-Each instructor is deciding what can and cannot be made available.
+Each instructor will determine what can and cannot be made available.
 Check back after Dream Lab is over for information abut how to access any materials that are made available.